tracker1/node-stream-limit-throughput/README.md

 up to `N` number of items to be in the pipeline at once.

-When the pipeline is full, the input stream is paused, and once the pipeline is at least half drained, the input stream will be unpaused.
+When the pipeline is full, the input stream is paused, and once the pipeline is at least half drained, the input stream will be unpaused, and if `--expose-gc` is run on the process, `global.gc()` is run.

 ## Installation